 This is the perfect drink for a hot day (or a cheat day), and it’s the drink that got me hooked on Starbucks years before I discovered my need for pure shots of bitter espresso straight into my bloodstream.
-And this recipe was actually featured on Good Morning America, so you know it’s a good copycat!
+And this Caramel Frappuccino recipe was actually featured on Good Morning America, so you know it’s a good copycat!
 You can use espresso shots or strongly brewed coffee, and any milk you like.
 You’ll also need both caramel sauce and caramel syrup, but the xanthan gum is optional (it’s there to thicken things up for the ideal frappe kind of texture, but adding more ice works just as well).

-Because you’re the barista after all, feel free to get even more generous with the caramel.
-For authenticity, top it off with some whipped cream and a little more caramel sauce for good measure.
+Because you’re the barista, feel free to get even more generous with the caramel.
+For authenticity, top it off with some whipped cream and a little caramel sauce drizzle.

 Pumpkin Spice Latte

 The fall-time favorite that I admittedly have still never tried has quickly become synonymous with the Starbucks name, so I’d be certifiably insane to not teach you how to make it at home.
 That way, you could start every day with a PSL.
-And, you’re saving even more money because this recipe even teaches you how to make your own syrup!
+And, you’re saving even more money because this Copycat Pumpkin Spice Latte recipe even teaches you how to make your own syrup!
 You’re so welcome.

 White Chocolate Mocha

 This is actually one of Starbucks’ most popular drinks.
 It’s my go-to when I’m craving something very sweet, and it’s the everyday order of none other than Kim Kardashian West.
 Celebrities, they’re just like us.
-Now, this recipe calls for about 3 tablespoons of white chocolate chips rather than syrup, but if you like it much sweeter, just add more chocolate!
+Now, this White Chocolate Mocha recipe calls for about 3 tablespoons of white chocolate chips rather than syrup, but if you like it much sweeter, just add more chocolate!
 Make sure to whisk often when heating your coffee, milk, and chocolate, and don’t skip the whipped cream and chocolate shavings on top.

 Hot or iced, the Starbucks vanilla latte is my thing.
 It’s so simple, yet so delicious.
 It’s even perfect with any kind of milk—regular, soy, coconut, you name it!
 And this one is so easy, you don’t even need a recipe.
 Froth your favorite milk with a whisk or blender, add your preferred espresso or strong coffee, and pick up some vanilla syrup from your local grocery store.
-With summer coming up, I strongly suggest making this over some ice.
+When summer comes around again, I strongly suggest making this over some ice.

 Iced Caramel Macchiato

-Perhaps the most Instagram-worthy drink on this list, the iced caramel macchiato looks difficult because the espresso is so beautifully layered on the milk, but I promise it’s super simple, thanks to this recipe.
+Perhaps the most Instagram-worthy drink on this list, the iced caramel macchiato looks difficult because the espresso is so beautifully layered on the milk, but I promise it’s super simple, thanks to this Iced Caramel Macchiato recipe.

 Chai Tea Latte

 This drink is one of Starbucks’ bestsellers, and I STILL haven’t tried it.
 There used to be a time when I would leave for Starbucks and my dad would always yell, “Get me a Chai Tea Latte,” so this is the first one on this list I’m dying to make for myself.
 While Starbucks sells Tazo tea cups for your Keurig, it’s a little more fun to run down the spice aisle at the store and get everything you need to follow this DIY Starbucks Chai Tea Latte recipe.
 You’ll need cinnamon, cardamom, nutmeg, cloves, and ginger, plus honey, black tea, and milk (and water, of course).